 • Keeping the shoulders stacked on top of each other is imperative.
 This puts pressure on the bottom elbow since it takes all the weight.

 • To avoid injury to the elbow: don’t practice too much at first.
 Give the elbow rest, roll the elbow with a foam roller, and don’t allow the elbow to hyperextend.

-• If you’re able to hold it for any time, work on extending the legs.
+- If you can hold it any time, work on extending the legs.

 - You’ll have a more robust, more thoughtful side that you’ll favor.
 Don’t forget to work on the weak and dumb side too.